-We plan to begin manufacturing certain of our BioXp products in-house in 2023.
+We began manufacturing certain of our BioXp products in-house in 2023.
 We have limited experience manufacturing our products and if we directly or indirectly encounter problems manufacturing our products, our business and financial results could suffer.

 We have historically relied on a single contract manufacturer for our BioXp instruments.
-We plan to begin manufacturing all of our BioXp 9600 systems in-house in mid-2023 and our BioXp 3250 systems by late 2023.
+We began manufacturing all of our BioXp 9600 systems inhouse in mid-2023 and our BioXp 3250 systems in the second half of 2023.
 Manufacturing our instruments is a highly exacting and complex process.
 Problems can arise during manufacturing for a variety of reasons, including equipment malfunction, failure to follow specific protocols and procedures, problems with raw materials or components, cyber-attacks, natural disasters and environmental factors, and if not discovered before the product is released to market, such problems could adversely affect our ability to achieve our sales goals and could result in adverse impacts to our business and financial condition.
 In addition, if we are unable to properly manufacture our BioXp systems, finding an alternative manufacturer on a timely basis to replace lost production capacity may not be possible and we would therefore be unable to supply a sufficient quantity of instruments to meet demand.